RedBeardLab/rediSQL/doc/docs/index.md

 # RediSQL

-RediSQL is a Redis module that embeds a fully functional SQLite database.
+[RediSQL][github] is a Redis module that embeds a fully functional SQLite database.

 ## Motivation

 The main motivation behind the project is to provide a quick and hands-off environment to store structured data.

 It also turns out that RediSQL is a great way to cache your content and data in a more structured way.

+Anyway, the main history and motivation of the project are explained [in this page.][motivations]

 ## Sustainable Open Source